 If all that is fruitless, consider finding another pediatrician who has more expertise in those areas and who is willing to work with you.

 Our older daughter has been on paleo since she was two years old and our youngest son has been following our diet since he was born (prematurely).
-Even before I started keto, our kids have been deriving most of their calories (~60-70%) from fat.
+Even before I started keto, our kids have been deriving most of their calories (~60-70%) from fat and protein.

 The other day, my daughter agreed to a spontaneous blood test — when she saw me doing it — and she was in deep nutritional ketosis (1.8 mmol/L).